Accepted through April 30, 2017

 The chosen venue can be anywhere in the world and the workshop can take place at any time of the year that is appropriate and convenient for the workshop organizer, that would be attractive to funded participants, and that allows costs to be within the overall budget limit.
 However the choice of venue should not incur excessive costs that would compromise the scientific quality of the workshop, or its impact.
 The number and range of the most appropriate funded participants should be given priority.

-Eligible applicants, participants, and observers
+Eligible applicants, participants and observers

 The main applicant must be a Member, Fellow or Emeritus member of the Psychonomic Society, but cannot be a member of the PS Workshops Committee, of the PS Governing Board, or the editor-in-chief of a PS journal.
-Associate editors of PS journals are eligible to be main applicants, but they should also be members of the Psychonomic Society.
+Associate editors of PS journals are eligible to be main applicants, but they should also be members of The Psychonomic Society.

 The applicant should be one of the funded participants.
 It is expected that the majority of funded workshop participants will be members of the Psychonomic Society (any category of membership), and will include (both male and female) individuals at different career stages.
 Inclusion of participants who hold contrasting theoretical views is strongly encouraged.
 Some non members also may be funded participants, and these may be individuals who work on research topics that are outside the typical remit of the Psychonomic Society, although inclusion of such individuals is not a requirement for funding.
 However, academic participants who are non-members should have a track record of scholarly publications that is commensurate with the requirements for membership of the Society.
 It is acceptable to include in the total of funded participants a small number of individuals who are not academic researchers (e.g. a policy maker, and/or professional practitioner) if their participation would enhance the quality and impact of the workshop.
 Members of the Governing Board and editors of PS journals may be funded participants, but would then be recused from the workshop selection process.
 Members of the Workshops Committee are not eligible to be funded participants.
-The members of PS committees are listed at http://www.psychonomic.org/governance.
+The members of PS committees are listed here.

 Budget limit and allowable costs

-The maximum amount available for any one workshop is $50,000 US.
+The maximum amount available for any one workshop is $50,000 USD.
 Applicants may supplement the funds from other sources providing that the conditions of such additional funding do not conflict with, or compromise, the Psychonomic Society goals for this initiative.
 The workshop must be described as a Psychonomic Society Workshop with any other funder listed as a co-sponsor.

 Allowable costs for funded participants are economy class travel, ground transportation, hotel accommodation, and meals (to include modest amounts of alcohol).

-Allowable other costs for all participants and observers are tea/coffee/soft drinks and a welcome reception (to include snacks and modest amounts of alcohol), rental of meeting rooms, assistance before and during the workshop from graduate students/postdocs, program printing, a modest level of secretarial assistance, and other minor costs such as name badges and conference packs.
+Allowable other costs for all participants and observers are tea/coffee/soft drinks and a welcome reception (to include snacks and modest amounts of alcohol), rental of meeting rooms, assistance before and during the workshop from graduate students/postdocs, program printing, a modest level of secretarial assistance, reasonable costs for streaming/recording, and other minor costs such as name badges and conference packs.
 It is expected that costs will be limited to what is strictly necessary for a professional level scientific meeting that facilitates in-depth discussion.

 Fees for professional event organizers are not allowable, except for services that are necessarily included within the venue rental costs.